 - reducing cost of power transmission and gear systems.

-With application to gear and power transmission systems, GearLab’s research projects fall in a number of mechanical engineering disciplined including
+With application to gear and power transmission systems, GearLab’s research projects fall in a number of mechanical engineering disciplines including

 - geometry, kinematics, design and analysis,